SENTINEL: Taming Uncertainty with Ensemble-based Distributional Reinforcement Learning: Introduction

+In recent literature, researchers have either quantified epistemic and aleatory risks separately~\citep{mihatsch2002risk,eriksson2019epistemic} or considered an additive risk formulation where their weighted sum is minimised by an RL algorithm~\citep{clements2019estimating}.

+In this work, we propose a \textit{composite risk} formulation in order to accurately capture the combined effect of aleatory and epistemic uncertainty for decision-making in RL (Section~\ref{sec:risk}).
+Our composition of risks relies on \emph{coherent} risk measures, for which we show that their composition remains coherent.
+Our choice of focusing on coherent risk measures is also motivated by its extensive use and corresponding benefits in control theory~\cite{majumdar2017risk}, decision theory~\cite{pflug2016time}, and reinforcement learning theory~\cite[and references therein]{tamar2016sequential,ruszczynski2010risk}.

-We then incorporate this composite risk measure within the Distributional RL (DRL) framework~\citep{dabney2018distributional,tang2018exploration,rowland2019statistics}.
+We incorporate composite risk measures within the Distributional RL (DRL) framework~\citep{bellemare2017distributional,tang2018exploration,rowland2019statistics}.
 The DRL framework aims to model the distribution of returns of a policy for a given environment (Section~\ref{sec:drl}).
-This highly expressive distributional representation allows us to both estimate appropriate risk measures and to incorporate them in final decision making.
+This highly expressive distributional representation allows us to both estimate appropriate risk measures and to incorporate them in final decision-making.
 However, DRL approaches are typically limited to modelling aleatory uncertainty, with epistemic uncertainty due to partial information not being explicitly modelled in terms of the return distribution.
-In this paper, we propose a bootstrapping~\citep{efron1985bootstrap} based framework to estimate the return distribution.

-As we explain in Section~\ref{sec:algo}, we use an ensemble of $K$ distribution estimators, such as CDQNs~\citep{dabney2018distributional}, obtained through bootstrapping, to learn the return distribution.
-We use these return distributions to estimate the aleatory and composite risks for the corresponding RL method (Section~\ref{sec:ensemble}).
-In order to perform the estimation accurately and efficiently, we adapt the Follow The Regularised Leader (FTRL)~\citep{cesa2006prediction} algorithm in order to weigh the estimators in our ensemble, as we describe in Section~\ref{sec:ftrl}.

-Our framework, which we call SENTINEL-K, is illsutrated in Figure~\ref{fig:blockdiagram}.
-We instantiate SENTINEL-K to perform risk-sensitive model-based distributional RL by incorporating the composite CVaR estimate with FTRL-driven bootstrapped CDQN algorithm~\citep{dabney2018distributional}.
-We experimentally show in Section~\ref{sec:experiments} that the FTRL-driven bootstrapping method of SENTINEL-K generates accurate estimates of true return distributions for even suboptimal actions and multimodal return distributions, where the vanilla distributional RL algorithm fails to do so.
-Estimation of SENTINEL-K even without risk-sensitive objective converges faster.
-We also show that our FTRL-based approach is more accurate than uniform or greedy aggregation of $K$ approximations of the return distribution.
-Finally, we verify the risk-sensitive performance of SENTINEL-K with composite CVaR metric on the highway environment with $10$ cars.
-Experimental results show that our approach leads to a higher estimate of underlying risk and thus, less number of crashes than competing distributional algorithms, which are VDQN~\citep{tang2018exploration}, CDQN, and SENTINEL-K with additive CVaR estimate.
+We us a bootstrapping~\citep{efron1985bootstrap} framework to represent epistemic uncertainty.
+Our framework, which we call SENTINEL-K, is illustrated in Figure~\ref{fig:blockdiagram}.
+At a high level, we use Categorical Deep Q Network (CDQN)~\citep{bellemare2017distributional} to model aleatory uncertainty and a bootstrapped ensemble for epistemic uncertainty.
+These can be used with any coherent measures and ensemble algorithm.